Mera (character): Reception

 Mera was ranked 81st in Comics Buyer's Guide's "100 Sexiest Women in Comics" list.

 In American Comic Book Chronicles: 1960–64, John Wells says of the Silver Age Mera, "Stripped of her abilities for most of [her] first story, Mera initially came off as something of a damsel in distress.
 That would change when she returned as a series regular with issue #13.
-To a general audience that still held the average girl and a growing number of teenage boys, a pretty heroine in a green jumpsuit was far more appealing than a magical imp named Quisp."
+To a general audience that still held the average girl and a growing number of teenage boys, a pretty heroine in a green jumpsuit was more appealing than a magical imp named Quisp."